 Stick to a Soft Diet — Hard or crunchy foods can interfere with your surgical site.
-It’s best to have several softer foods on hands while you’re healing.
+It’s best to have several softer foods on your hands while you’re healing.
 Resting helps too!

 Boulder Creek Oral Surgery Consultations

-When you want an efficient, successful, and gentle oral surgery experience in the Boulder area, schedule a consultation with leading expert, Dr. Curt Hayes!
+When you want an efficient, successful, and gentle oral surgery experience in the Boulder area, schedule a consultation with leading experts, Dr. Curt Hayes!
 He is available to provide brief consultations for all of your oral surgery concerns.
 Contact him at the Coal Creek website or call us at (720) 588-2505.